vcanogil/lisa-laptop/README.md

 - To boot from a USB (in case you're restoring your system), hold F12 and choose the USB option.
 If it doesn't work, go into bios and enable F12 Boot menu under Main.
 - You will learn how to do most things but just looking around and clicking things and then reading.
 Things might be overwhelming for a couple of weeks but you'll get used to it and then you'll get to say "I use linux" with a sense of superiority to windows-peasants at dinner parties.
 - Don't put laptop on your bed.
 Put it on top of a book or a bed table or something.
 Otherwise it'll be all dusty again.
+- On the desktop, your have a "Lubunut Manual".
+It explains like some of the apps you have works.
+It's all right but nothing you can't learn by just clicking around and reading.

 ## Expected problems
 Most of them are probably going to associated with